isabella232/BitHeroesS20/blog.md

 Deciding whether a photo is good enough to post, use as a profile picture, or display in any other way is arguably one of life's greatest challenges.
 As such, when deciding this, people will often seek advice from their friends.
 But even then, it's possible you might still have doubts about their feedback.
 Even if they tell you that you do in fact look your age and you do look absolutely ecstatic in that photo, who knows if they're telling you the truth?
 Instead of having to ask around until you're confident that they're telling the truth or at least, confident that you have many kind friends who will hype you up no matter what, you can use this handy-dandy tool to give you objective analysis on your photo.

-In this tutorial, you'll learn how to create a Google Extension that will allow you to upload photos to receive back a general summary of the face in your photo, including the person-in-photo's estimated age, gender, and smile intensity.
+In this tutorial, you'll learn how to create a Google Extension that will allow you to upload photos to receive back a general summary of the face in your photo, including the person-in-photo's estimated age, gender, and emotions.

 **Prerequisites:**